 Pro Tip: Keep what’s most important to you safe.
+Not only is this a better plan to achieve goals, it allows you to choose your vulnerabilities wisely.
 There are many things that others just don’t need to know in order to love & support you.
 Oftentimes the greatest challenges we go through are going to be ours and ours alone—we may share them with people in many ways, but be wary of conversations about the most important things to you: keep them for people you really trust.
 If someone will just listen and hold space for you, this is ideal.
 If you know they’re going to tell you their opinion on what you need to do about your situation—run.
 This is your life, no one else is you, and you will only get to the best you by listening to the best you (that person is very deep down and is incredibly unique).

 OK, you’ll always have a role to play.
 A challenge won’t come into your life without you having a role in it.
 Own that.
 But ask yourself what kind of role is it?
 Sometimes unacceptable situations come into your life so you can draw and define a boundary.
 If you’re not ok with something, it either needs to change or it needs to detach from your life.
 All we need is to learn to tell the difference.

 Can you identify areas in yourself that you would like to develop that are being triggered by the situation?
 Do you feel inflamed by it when you’re emotional, but then understand how you need to take responsibility for your part once you are rational?
 Or is it the other way around, you feel like holding on when you are emotional, but know that isn’t the right decision for you once you’ve regained level-headedness?
 Normally your rational, at peace, self will have the better indication of whether or not this is a growing experience or a lesson in boundaries.